The Happening (2008 film): Re-evaluation as a B movie

+In 2020, Lindsay Traves of Bloody Disgusting said that it was a deadpan comedy in disguise featuring numerous trope parodies and summarised that "The Happening gave us a film that wasn't about any real killer, but hinted it might be about nationalism, post 9/11 fears and American paranoia.
+Then it dared us to ask if we should take it seriously."
+The same year, Scot Mendelson of Forbes summarized that "The Happening is unique unto itself, is rarely boring and has aged well in terms of being a bonkers/original premise delivered with a relatively straight-face (and just a hint of knowing camp).
+At its core, the Mark Wahlberg/Zooey Deschanel sci-fi chiller is essentially 'What if one of our more genuinely talented directors made a big-budget, R-rated Ed Wood movie?'
+Shyamalan is nothing if not sincere, and while he's attempting a modern-day version of a 1950s sci-fi warning movie, the film is absolutely invested in its mother nature is tired of humanity's bullshit premise."

 Awards

 The film was nominated for four Golden Raspberry Awards: Worst Picture, Worst Actor for Mark Wahlberg (also for Max Payne), Worst Director, and Worst Screenplay for M. Night Shyamalan.
 The film was also nominated for Best Horror Film at the Saturn Awards but lost to Hellboy II: The Golden Army.

 The Happening came in eighth in a 2010 poll by Empire magazine of "50 Worst Movies of All Time", and first in a 2012 poll by SFX magazine of "50 Worst Sci-fi & Fantasy Movies That Had No Excuse".